Emergency services

 Some people may try to trick you into giving them your passport.
 Always keep it in a safe place.

-If you lose your passport before arriving in Saudi Arabia:
+If your passport is lost or stolen before you arrived in Saudi Arabia:

 If your passport is lost or stolen, tell the Australian Government as soon as possible: